-The CDFW MLML analyzed species collected from Lake Gregory for selenium, as composite samples, using inductively coupled plasma-mass spectrometry (ICP-MS).
+The CDFW MLML analyzed species collected from Lake Evans for selenium as composite samples, using inductively coupled plasma-mass spectrometry (ICP-MS).
 The ICP-MS method utilizes desolvation, atomization and ionization with ion separation based on a mass-to-charge ratio to detect the total selenium concentration in a sample.
-The ICP-MS method detection limit (MDL) and the reporting limit (RL) for total selenium were reported at 150 and 400 ppb, respectively.
-The selenium concentrations were not sufficiently high to alter consumption advice and are not shown.
+The ICP-MS method detection limit (MDL) and the reporting limit (RL) for total selenium were reported at 150 and 400 ppb, respectively, for the SWAMP 2008 study.
+The MDL and RL for selenium was not reported for the TSMP study.
+Selenium concentrations were not sufficiently high to alter consumption advice and are not shown.

 TABLE 2.
-MERCURY CONCENTRATIONS IN FISH FROM LAKE GREGORY
+MERCURY AND PCB CONCENTRATIONS IN FISH FROM LAKE EVANS